 Professionals choosing to work jobs in communities in need may take home lower-paying salaries, but they'll also get some serious help paying their student loans.

-Here's a roundup of the loan forgiveness programs and volunteer programs available to recent grads and young professionals.
+Here's a roundup of the loan forgiveness programs and volunteer programs available to recent grads and young professionals:

-Nursing Education Loan Repayment Program.
 This program repays up to 60 percent of student loans for registered nurses who agree to work full-time (32 hours or more a week) for two years in a non-profit facility in need of nurses.
 Nurses that choose to work a third year have the opportunity to repay an additional 25 percent of their student loans.

 Repaying as much as 85 percent of student loan debt after 3 years is some deal.
-For more information, visit the web site of the Health Resources and Services Administration.
+For more information, visit the website of the Health Resources and Services Administration.

 Doctors, nurse practitioners, physician assistants, dentists, dental hygienists and mental health professionals including psychologists, social workers, and marriage and family therapists can wipe out a big chunk of their education debt by choosing to work for two years in an underserved community.

 In exchange for two years of full-time employment, up to $25,000 in student loans will be repaid each year.
 Further loan repayment is available if you choose to serve beyond the two-year contract.
 One-year amendments are available with up to $35,000 available in loan repayments.

 Healthcare professionals with extra-heavy student debt burdens could pay down as much as $50,000 in loan debt in just two years and as much as $85,000 of loan debt in three years.
 Talk about a great opportunity.
 Search the list of job opportunities in the National Health Service Corps.

-Loan forgiveness program for teachers.
 Teachers who are willing to make a five-year commitment to a school in need can get some much-needed help with their student loans.
 The richest rewards are reserved for science, math, and special education teachers.

 Science and math teachers who work in low-income high schools may be able to cancel as much as $17,500 of their federal Stafford loans.
 This money gets eliminated from a teacher's loan balance after he or she completes five years of teaching at a designated low-income school.